satti-hari-krishna-reddy/RecodeAI/README.md

 2. **Demo**: A demo binary executable (.exe) is already included, allowing you to test it without needing to provide one.
 You can select the file in the UI to perform the test.

 3. **Comprehensive Setup Instructions**: Detailed instructions on how to set up and test the project locally are included in the [Testing Instructions](#Testing-Instructions-for-the-Judges) section of this README.
-Please refer to it for a step-by-step guide.
+Please refer to it for a step-by-step guide, Watch the [demo video](https://youtu.be/KlkTiKta_hE).

 By providing these features, we aim to make the testing process as smooth, efficient, and enjoyable as possible.
 Thank you for evaluating **Recode AI**!